 |Research and development in the social sciences and humanities||$89,120|

 |State and local government, excluding education and hospitals||65,120|

 Most sociologists work full time during regular business hours.

-Employment of sociologists is projected to show little or no change from 2014 to 2024.
+Employment of sociologists is projected to show little or no change over the next ten years.

 Nearly half of all sociologists are employed in social science research organizations, where sociologists are needed to research society and human interactions.
 However, this social science research is largely dependent on federal funding and grants, which have been increasingly difficult to obtain at historical levels.
-Employment growth in this industry is projected to decline from 2014 to 2024, as a result of this tightening of federal spending.
+Employment growth in this industry is projected to decline over the next ten years, as a result of this tightening of federal spending.

 Sociologists will also be needed to apply sociological research to other disciplines as well.
 For example, sociologists may collaborate with researchers in other social sciences, such as economists, psychologists, and survey researchers, to study how social structures or groups influence policy decisions about health, education, politics, criminal justice, business, or economics.